Hsuwaddyhtat22/Pokemon-Cards/README.md

 ### Key Features <a name="key-features">

 Some of the key features:
-- Set up app using webpack.
+- Set up the App using Webpack.
 - Update Pokemon using an API.